singularity/singularity/README.txt

 but the game itself should work properly.

 RUNNING THE GAME
-on Linux, running the shell script "Endgame_Linux" will start the game.
+on Linux, running the shell script "singularity" will start the game.
 On other platforms, type "python singularity.py".
 If using the Windows compile, just run the .exe.